-In this section, we discuss the limits on bestgalaxy extinction we can set based on the measured colors of our supernovae.
+In this section, we discuss the limits on host-galaxy extinction we can set based on the measured colors of our supernovae.
 For the primary fit of our P99 analysis, extinction was estimated by comparing the mean host-galaxy E(B-V) values from the low- and high-redshift samples.
-Although the uncertainties on individual E(B-V)values for high-redshift supernovae were large, the uncertainty on the mean of the distribution was only 0.02 magnitudes.
+Although the uncertainties on individual E(B-V) values for high-redshift supernovae were large, the uncertainty on the mean of the distribution was only 0.02 magnitudes.
 P99 showed that there was no significant difference in the mean host-galaxy reddening between the low and high-redshift samples of supernovae of the primary analysis (Fit C).
-This tightly constrained the systematic uncertainty on the cosmological results due to differences in extinction.
+This out tightly constrained the systematic uncertainty on the cosmological results due to differences in extinction.
 The models of Hatano, Branch, & Deaton (1998) suggest that most SNe Ia should be found with little or no host galaxy extinction.
-By making a cut to include only those objects which have small E(B-V) values, we are creating a subsample likely to be unaffected by extinction; the tight uncertainties on the mean reddening of the high-redshift set relative to the lowredshift set supports this.
-We will show below that the low-extinction subset used in this work is consistent with being unaffected by host galaxy be quite true -reddening.
+By making a cut to include only those objects which have small E(B-V) values (and then verifying the consistency of lowand high-redshift mean reddening), we are creating a subsample likely to have quite low extinction.
+The strength of this method is that it does not depend on the exact shape of the intrinsic extinction distribution, but only requires that most supernovae show low extinction.
+Figure 3 (discussed below) demonstrates that most supernovae indeed have low-extinction, as expected from the Hatano, Branch, & Deaton (1998) models.
+Monte Carlo simulations of our data using the Hatano, Branch, & Deaton (1998) extinction distribution function and our low-extinction E(B-V) cuts confirm the robustness of this approach, and further, demonstrate that similarly low extinctions are obtained for both low- and high-redshift datasets despite the larger color uncertainties for some of the P99 supernovae.